Thomas Sewell (neo-Nazi): 2023–2025

 On 18 March 2023, Sewell attended a rally in Melbourne with 30 other neo-Nazis, including members of the NSN.
 The rally was organised by British anti-trans activist Kellie-Jay Keen-Minshull and Moira Deeming, while Keen-Minshull was visiting the city on her Australian and New Zealand tour.
 Sewell and other members of the NSN marched down Spring Street, performed Nazi salutes on the stairs of Parliament House and referred to transgender people as paedophiles.
 The neo-Nazis clashed with others who were protesting in support of transgender rights.
 Police, including mounted officers, attempted to separate the groups.
 NSN's involvement in the rally was condemned by MPs from both the Labor Party and the Liberal Party.

+In December 2023, Sewell led a white-supremacist march though Ballarat, a regional Victorian city.
+The group was carrying a banner which stated "Australia for the White Man, National Socialist Network".
+The group also chanted "Australia for the white man, [the] rest must go", "heil victory", and "white man, fight back".
+After the event Sewell was charged with behaving in an offensive manner.
+During a court hearing on 24 October 2025, Sewell said that his copy of Mein Kampf had been confiscated, due to him at that time being in remand.
+He said that he needed the book in order to prepare his case.
+The magistrate directed the Deputy Commission of Corrections to give Sewell access his copy of Mein Kampf for the duration of the hearings.
+During a multi-day hearing, Sewell argued to the court that his "conduct was political and not offensive".
+Magistrate Mike Wardell found Sewell not guilty on 28 October 2025, stating that Victoria Police had not proven their case.

 On Australia Day (26 January) 2024, Sewell and a group of NSN members were stopped and questioned by police in North Sydney.
 Sewell was served with a public order banning him from the city of Sydney local government area for the day, and from attending any events relating to Australia Day.
 Police told Sewell that the reasons for the order were his ideology, his associates, incidents he's been involved in, his criminal history and his goal of intimidating and provoking people.